• Skip to primary navigation

 Although there is plenty of room for improvement, many, but by no means all, hospitals have programs in place to reduce the risk of these types of mistakes.
 Steps taken include:

-What can you do to reduce your risk of Never Events?
+How can you reduce your risk of Never Events?

 I suggest the following steps to reduce your risk of surgical dangers and Never Events: